Dynamic Facility Location under Cumulative Customer Demand: Mathematical Models

 Objective Function \eqref{eq:network-dflp-ccd-obj} maximizes the total profit obtained by the provider (\ie, total reward minus total costs).
 Constraints \eqref{eq:network-dflp-ccd-ct1} guarantee that location decisions are feasible.
 Constraints \eqref{eq:network-dflp-ccd-ct2} prevent customers from patronizing facilities that are not open by the provider, while Constraints \eqref{eq:network-dflp-ccd-ct3} force customers to patronize one of the available facilities if at least one of them is better than no service at all.
-Constraints \eqref{eq:nonlinear-dflp-ccd-ct4} enforce customer preferences (\ie, customer $j$ cannot patronize a location $k$ less preferred than location $i$ if there is a facility in location $i$ at time period $t$).
-Constraints \eqref{eq:network-dflp-ccd-ct5}--\eqref{eq:network-dflp-ccd-ct6} conserve the capture flow for customers throughout the planning horizon (\ie, if customer $j$ has been captured at time period $t$ after lastly being captured at some previous time period $s_{1}$, it must also be captured at some future time period $s_{2}$ after lastly being captured at time period $t$).
+Constraints \eqref{eq:network-dflp-ccd-ct4} enforce customer preferences (\ie, customer $j$ cannot patronize a location $k$ less preferred than location $i$ if there is a facility in location $i$ at time period $t$).
+Constraints \eqref{eq:network-dflp-ccd-ct5}--\eqref{eq:network-dflp-ccd-ct6} preserve the capture flow for customers throughout the planning horizon (\ie, if customer $j$ has been captured at time period $t$ after lastly being captured at some previous time period $s_{1}$, it must also be captured at some future time period $s_{2}$ after lastly being captured at time period $t$).
 Finally, Constraints \eqref{eq:network-dflp-ccd-dm1}--\eqref{eq:network-dflp-ccd-dm2} define feasible variable domains.
-We highlight that we can relax integrality constraints on variables $x^{\ell{}t}_{ij}$ without loss of generality.
+Note that, once variables $y^{t}_{i}$ are fixed to binary values, Constraints \eqref{eq:network-dflp-ccd-ct2}--\eqref{eq:network-dflp-ccd-ct6} define a totally unimodular matrix.
+As the resulting formulation has integral extreme points, we can relax binary constraints on variables $x^{\ell{}t}_{ij}$.